wildfish/django-isomorphic/README.md

 ## Usage

-*Note* ES6 templates needs to be "transpiled" as babel-node is not for production use.
+*Note* ES6 templates needs to be "transpiled".

+The template server starts automatically, this can be disabled by setting `DJANGO_ISOMORPHIC_AUTOSTART` to False.
+To manually start the server run `node /path/to/django-isomorphic/javascript/dist/template-server.js`.

 ### Using as part of a Django template